Accessing the Cloud Access Management Portal

 Select a hyperlinked number under Resources Accessible to view all details captured regarding the total access paths for the item.

 The query used to search the system and generate these results is also provided, so you can easily use this query as the basis for a guardrail rule.
-For more information, see Using Guardrails to Detect Violations and Risk.
+For more information, see Using Search Queries and Guardrails.

 Location Map — At the bottom of the dashboard, the location map provides a visual representation of critical security issues and compliance risks on your cloud infrastructure across regions.